 Small satellites from Oregon!

 Small educational satellites called CubeSats have been launched by dozens of universities, countries, and companies all around the world.
 And now Oregon has joined them!
-We've designed our very own artisanally hand-crafted CubeSat system, and our first CubeSat is currently in low Earth orbit as you read this
+We've designed our very own artisanally hand-crafted CubeSat system, and our first two CubeSats are currently in low Earth orbit as you read this.

-We currently have three satellite missions in the works.
-All rely on the fully open source OreSat bus which we're offering as an inexpensive (for a satellite!)
+All of our satellites rely on the fully open source OreSat bus which we're offering as an inexpensive (for a satellite!)
 "DIY" platform for designing and building your own CubeSat.

 We're the Portland State Aerospace Society (PSAS) an interdisciplinary open source student group at Portland State University, but we have collaborators at most other Oregon universities.
 Here’s a bit more about us.